From Skiffs to Sail Ferries: The Story of Vermont’s Small Boat Traditions

 Douglas Brooks shares his research on Vermont’s boatbuilding traditions and his work recreating some of these historic small vessels.

 A boat builder, writer, and researcher, Douglas Brooks specializes in the construction of traditional wooden boats for museums and private clients.
-He studied with six boatbuilders from across Japan between 1996-2015, and is currently working with the Henry Sheldon Museum of History on a comprehensive survey of historic boats and boatbuilding in the Lake Champlain Basin.
+He studied with nine boatbuilders from across Japan between 1996-2019, and is currently working with the Henry Sheldon Museum of History on a comprehensive survey of historic boats and boatbuilding in the Lake Champlain Basin.